JeffNdegwa/optimal-protect-ppe-website/README.md

 # Optimal Protect PPE

 Optimal Protect PPE is an e-commerce platform designed for the sale and distribution of high-quality Personal Protective Equipment (PPE).
-The website provides a smooth shopping experience, secure transactions, and a responsive user interface to ensure accessibility across all devices.
+The website provides a smooth shopping experience, a responsive user interface to ensure accessibility across all devices and the capability to scale to full functionality with secure payment integration, user authentication, order tracking and an admin dashboard.

 ## Features
 * Product Catalog – Browse a wide range of PPE products including masks, gloves, sanitizers, face shields, and more.